 This question will help you and your designer stay aligned after your site goes live.

 Will they be available for you to ask questions even after they are technically finished with your project?
 Expect them to have a plan for how they will continue the relationship or not.
-If they seem in a hurry to do the work and brush you off, that is a warning sign.
+That is a warning sign if they seem in a hurry to do the work and brush you off.

 Even though ongoing support can sound expensive and unnecessary, especially if you like to DIY most things on your website, there’s always another side to the coin.